WeTechHK/Universal-BCOS-DOC/source/basic/web3.md

 ## Web 3.0: Read-Write-Own

-The premise of 'Web 3.0' was coined by [Ethereum](/what-is-ethereum/) co-founder Gavin Wood shortly after Ethereum launched in 2014.
+The premise of 'Web 3.0' was coined by [Universal BCOS](/what-is-Universal BCOS/) co-founder Gavin Wood shortly after Universal BCOS launched in 2014.
 Gavin put into words a solution for a problem that many early crypto adopters felt: the Web required too much trust.
 That is, most of the Web that people know and use today relies on trusting a handful of private companies to act in the public's best interests.

 ![Decentralized node architecture, representing Web3](./web3.png)